 FINANCES Comparative market analysis suggests that sale of the house could generate a \$13 million to \$20 million scholarship endowment, earning \$700,000-\$1 million annually, assuming 5% earnings.
 Renting the property is projected to generate significantly less revenue (\$90,000-\$192,000 annually).
 Converting to administrative office space could generate annual net budget improvement of \$182,000.
 Annuity payments of \$175,000 to donor continue until his passing, regardless of the property disposition.
 ACADEMICS n/a STUDENT EXPERIENCE n/a FUNDRAISING n/a ALUMNI EXPERIENCE Minor impact on current situation.
 Could represent missed (non- financial) opportunity to engage alumni more deeply by offering space to gather/meet/stay.
 REPUTATION Could erroneously be viewed as attempt to generate cash for short- term operating needs vs. longer-term strategy.
 OTHER INTANGIBLES Community could be demoralized by another asset sale.
 RISKS AND MITIGATING FACTORS Risk is that property won't command a price as high as the appraisal and brokerage firms indicated.
 Mitigating Factor: Set a floor price and hold the property if sale cannot exceed the floor.
 Another risk is potential alumni concern about selling assets.
 Mitigating factor: Communicate clearly and frequently that the sale converts from one asset (real estate) to another (scholarship endowment) and that corpus derived from sale proceeds is not being used to cover operating expenses.
 IS THE DECISION REVERSIBLE: No (unless somebody resells at a time when Cooper has the resources to re-purchase), but could purchase another property, resources permitting.
-CONCLUSION In the future, evaluate a potential sale if financial targets aren't met and only above an agreed upon floor price.
+CONCLUSION Although originally recommended by the FEC to be a bullpen item, the FEC subsequently recommended that the Board move forward with a sale of the property.
+Based on its review and discussion, the Board will discuss whether to evaluate a potential sale above an agreed-upon floor price.